caseymarquis/QApp/README.md

 simplifying things like database connections and utilizing a DI/Process framework I built for standalone .net services.
 User login/creating/editing is available, Vuex and VueRouter are already set up and ready to go.
 Webpack is configured properly for single file components, changing file names to invalidate caching, and async loading application chunks for speedy performance.
-A decent base style is present using boostrap 4 with the bootswatch 'flatly' theme.
+A decent base style is present using bootstrap 4 with the bootswatch 'flatly' theme.
 There's even a proper Dockerfile for building both the backend and frontend and deploying them as a unit.
 Essentially, once you understand what all the pieces are doing, you're ready to just make something and deploy it within minutes, saving the typical half day or more of setup usually spent getting a new application ready.